jpueberbach4/bp.markets.ingest/dukascopy/docs/future.md

 # It gives complete control over the analysis stack, powered by 50+ years of
 # UNIX tooling.
 Use any programming language, chain any number of components,
 # perform time-travel debugging—limitless flexibility.

+# For me, this is a dream, if this is done.
+There is a need for smart interface design
+# here so injecting something in new in the stream is just a matter of implementing
+# that interface.
+Will be fine.

 ```